suggap

 Plot

-In the Second World War, Sally Maitland appears to signal Nazi planes to bomb England after murdering an innocent citizen in his home.
+In the Second World War, Sally Maitland appears to signal Nazi planes during a bombing raid over London, after murdering an innocent citizen in his home.
 The next morning, Sally boards a ship bound for Canada.
 Two of her fellow passengers, Jim Garrick and Polish officer Jan Orlock, seek her acquaintance, despite her long-time and well-known admiration for Nazi Germany.
 It soon becomes common knowledge that Jim is a British intelligence officer.
 Sally rebuffs his advances, but welcomes Jan's attention.
 Sally is, in fact, a deep cover British agent on a secret mission shadowing her quarry: Jan.
 Unbeknownst to Sally, Jim has been assigned to help and protect her.